Cascade Funnel-Web Spider

 Basically we know very little about the spider.
 It was first described by Hickman in 1926.
 He found two spider burrows in soft soil near the bank of a creek in the Cascades area near Hobart.
 One burrow was about 18cm deep with a silken tube inside.
 He sketched the burrow, an egg capsule, the spiders eyes and also the adult.

 At first it was grouped in the Atrax genus which includes the Sydney funnel web, but it has since been moved to Hadronyche, a closely related group of funnel webs.
 There are no other records of this spider in Tasmania.
-Another in this genus occurs in South Australia, living in similar burrows.

 Why is it listed as extinct?